 Dr. Bentkover will carefully evaluate your skin and suggest which variation of the procedure he thinks will be most effective for you.
-Portrait PSR3 Plasma Skin Rejuvenation is performed either as a series of 3-4 low energy treatments 1 month apart (PSR1) or as a single high energy treatment (PSR2, 2/3 or 3).
+Portrait PSR3 Plasma Skin Rejuvenation is performed either as a series of three to four low energy treatments one month apart (PSR1) or as a single high energy treatment (PSR2, 2/3 or 3).
 Your choice of procedure will depend on the depth of your wrinkles or scars, the degree of brown discoloration of your skin, and how much time you can take off from work or your regular activities.
 You and Dr. Bentkover will decide which type of treatment will best help you achieve your goals.

 Method of Surgery

 There is no significant skin preparation.
 As a matter-of-fact, if you are on a retinol, Retin-A™ or Renova™, we will ask that you stop using this drug 3-4 weeks before the procedure.
-We will also ask you to stop using any fruit acids like topical glycolic acid, lactic acid or vitamin C 3-4weeks before the procedure.
+We will also ask you to stop using any fruit acids like topical glycolic acid, lactic acid or vitamin C three to four weeks before the procedure.
 The reason for this is that your epidermis acts as what is called a “biologic dressing” after the treatment, and retinols or fruit acid treatments remove or thin the outer most layer of the epidermis (stratum corneum).